The AI Security Challenge for Enterprise Applications

 The Critical Distinction: Consumer vs. Commercial Accounts

-It’s essential to understand that these no-training commitments apply specifically to commercial and enterprise accounts.
+It’s essential to understand that these no-training commitments apply specifically to commercial and enterprise accounts through API.
+Consumer-tier accounts (including “Pro” accounts from some providers) may have different data usage policies and are not necessarily following the same security standards.

-Organizations must ensure they’re using appropriate commercial licenses for business use to receive these data protection guarantees.
+Using AI with Proggio ensure using appropriate commercial licenses for business use to receive these data protection guarantees and the no-training commitment.

 Proggio's AI Security Standards